CLEAR-AI-ML-for-shipping-data/database/README.md

     ```

 ## For new CSV file, use column names merging
-- To update the csv to db mapping: `python3 src/update_mapping.py`
+- To update the csv to db mapping: `python3 src/update_mapping.py --csvpath data/test.csv`

 ## Insert BatchMode: Compute trajectories and load them into database on a folder of raw AIS data csv files)
 - Make sure the python environemnt is active and db / docker containers  are running